American Standard Faucets Review & Rating Updated: June 3, 2025

 Mechanical and hydraulic presses stamp tub shapes out of low-carbon sheet steel in a series of operations that form the tub step-by-step, shaping the steel slowly until a finished tub is the result.

-The steel tubs are cleaned of the lubricant used in the pressing operation and given a primer that's baked on at high temperature.
-A finish coat is also baked on at more than 1,400° F. The topcoat of vitreous enamel contains titanium, which gives the finished tub its bright white color.
+The steel tubs are given a primer that's baked on at a high temperature.
+A finish coat is also baked on at more than 1,400° F. The top coat of vitreous enamel contains titanium, which gives the finished tub its bright white color.

 Adapted from "American Standard's Americast plant keeps manufacturing strong in eastern Ohio" Contractor 20 Jul 1017, 14 Feb 2019.